robstermarinho/small_task_list_laravel/README.md

 ```
 ### Install migration and seed

-This App provides some migrations and seed for user and task tables.
+This App provides some migrations and seed the tables user and task.
 Run the following command in the root directory of your project to create the tables on the database and seed them.

 ```sh